-Study: At What Age Can You Leave Your Child Home Alone?
+Study: At what age can you leave your child home alone?

-IOWA CITY, Iowa (WHO TV) – A new study by the University of Iowa is shedding light on what age experts say it is OK to leave your kids home alone.
+IOWA CITY, Iowa (WHOTV) — A new study by the University of Iowa asked hundreds of experts how old children should be before their parents leave them home alone.

 A survey of 500 social workers found most of them agreed kids should be at least 12 years old before they are left alone for four hours or more.